salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Marketing Cloud Specific Properties

-Responses when referencing a user MUST reference in a sub-object with three properties
+Responses when referencing a user or business unit MUST reference with a relationship object.

-* memberId - string - member, i.e. business unit, of the reference
+* member - relationship - member, i.e. business unit, of the reference
+	* Example ` "member" : { "id" : "20720" } `
+	* Example ` "ownedBy" : [ { "id" : "20720" } ] `
-* enterpriseid - string - enterprise that memberId sits under.
-For many customers this is the same as memberId
+* enterprise - relationship - enterprise that member sits under.
+For many customers this is the same as member
+	* Example ` "enterprise" : { "id" : "20720" } `
-* employeeId - string - specific user being references
+* employee/user - string - specific user being references

-Routes SHOULD only reference enterpiseId by self and even then rarely.
+	* Example ` "createdBy" : { "id" : "20720" } `
+	* Example ` "employees" : [ { "id" : "20720" } ] `
+	* Example ` "user" : { "id" : "20720" } `
+	* Example ` "users" : [ { "id" : "20720" } ]`

+Routes SHOULD NOT reference "member" and/or "employee/user" without referencing the parent "enterprise".

 # Response
 Responses from a route MUST have the prescribed envelope format.